The complaint against Austin Knudsen: Knowns, and unknowns

-Get an insider’s look into what’s happening in and around the halls of power with expert reporting, analysis and insight from the editors and reporters of Montana Free Press.
-Sign up to get the free Capitolized newsletter delivered to your inbox every Thursday.
+This story is excerpted from Capitolized, a weekly newsletter with expert reporting, analysis and insight from the editors and reporters of Montana Free Press.
+Want to see Capitolized in your inbox every Thursday?

 Montana’s attorney ethics office earlier this week filed a formal complaint against Montana Attorney General Austin Knudsen, alleging across 41 counts that Knudsen and his attorneys violated the state’s rules of professional conduct during litigation over legislative subpoena powers.